 ATMs enable producers to voluntarily lease a portion of their irrigation water for other uses, including municipal, industrial, recreational and to support aquatic life.
 Through leasing, ag water right holders maintain ownership of their water and land, but receive compensation for the water leased.

 In 2016, the Ag Water NetWORK conducted the first statewide survey of ag water right holders to better understand their opinions and concerns related to ag water leasing.
 Results of the survey have been presented around the state, including the 2016 IBCC / Colorado Ag Water Alliance annual summit and the August, 2016 Colorado Water Congress meeting.

 Ag Water NetWORK resources are designed to raise awareness and understanding of agricultural water issues among Colorado's ag producers.
 We accomplish this via outreach, technical assistance and projects which support the mission of 'keeping ag water connected with ag land'.

-By focusing on key areas that affect irrigated agriculture, including water rights, storage, efficiency, conservation, and ATMs, Ag Water NetWORK technical assistance and resources help equip ag water right holders with succinct, comprehensive information that helps ag water right holders gain a deeper understanding on the important issues related to water.
+By focusing on key areas that affect agriculture, including water rights, storage, efficiency, conservation, leasing and watershed management planning, the Ag Water NetWORK helps equip water right holders with concise information that helps them gain a deeper understanding of the important issues related to water.

-For non-producers, the Ag Water NetWORK provides an opportunity to learn how the agricultural industry uses water, including issues of delivery, efficiency, conservation, and return flows, as well as ATMs.
-As contentious as water can sometimes be, it is imperative for the long-term preservation of irrigated agriculture to understand the plurality of water interests in Colorado, and to help other water users gain a better understanding of how agriculture uses water to produce food, fiber and fuel.
+For non-producers, the Ag Water NetWORK provides an opportunity to learn how the agricultural industry uses water, including issues of delivery, efficiency, conservation, and return flows, as well as leasing (ATMs).
+As contentious as water can sometimes be, it is imperative for the long-term preservation of irrigated agriculture to understand the plurality of water interests in Colorado, and to help other water users better understanding of how agriculture uses water to produce food, fiber and fuel.
 Enabling cross-interest informational exchange and understanding is essential to achieving successful outcomes for both agriculture and other water interests.